hnagarkoti/recipe-menu-react/README.md

 Run below mentioned commands

+* To run this project your system should have `npm` module as global.
 * `npm install -g create-react-app` is a global command-line utility that you use to create new projects.
 * `npm install yarn -g` is npm package manager used for caching the modules/dependencies.
 * git clone `https://github.com/hnagarkoti/reactJsBootstrapUIBlogPage.git`